cedricconol/cedricconol.github.io/_posts/2019-06-29-jupyter-blog.md

 ---

-This blog post is created using Jupyter Notebook.
+This blog post was created using Jupyter Notebook.

 Sample python code block.